Junior Kindergarten

 Locations and SCHEDULE

-Wauhatchie Forest Junior Kindergarten for children ages 4 to 5 is located at three sites in the Chattanooga area
+Wauhatchie Forest Junior Kindergarten for children ages 4 to 5 is located at two sites in the Chattanooga area:

 Weekly Schedule

-Junior Kindergarten is a preschool extension or a stand-alone afternoon program for children ages 4 to 5 (at least 4 years old by August 15).
+• Junior Kindergarten is either a preschool extension following the morning program or a stand-alone afternoon program for children ages 4 to 5 (at least 4 years old by August 15).

-Priority admission will be given to students enrolled in our forest preschool morning program Mondays Fridays.
+• Priority admission will be given to students enrolled in our forest preschool morning program Monday - Friday.
 These students will transition directly to Jr. Kindergarten when forest preschool ends at 12:00pm.

 TEACHING PHILOSOPHY AND CURRICULUM